memodb-io/memobase/readme.md

 ### 3. Insert Data

-> In Memobase, all types of data are blobs to a user that can insert, get and delete:
+> In Memobase, all types of data are blobs for a user, which can be inserted, retrieved, and deleted:

 ```python
 messages = [